Jin-Jun-Mei/MUSE_UK_buildings/python_script/README.md

 ## Notes

-- Each script is modular and designed to handle specific tasks in the data generation pipeline.
+- Each script is designed/aims to handle specific tasks in the data generation pipeline.
 - For more details on how the generated input files are used, refer to the [main README](../README.md).